Dermot Earley Snr: Senior

 In May 2020, the Irish Independent named Earley as one of the "dozens of brilliant players" who narrowly missed selection for its "Top 20 footballers in Ireland over the past 50 years".

 Management

 During the 1990s, Earley managed both the Roscommon county football team (from 1992 until 1994) and the Kildare county football team (1994 to 1996).

 Personal life

 Earley was married with six children.
 The family lived in Kildare.
-His younger brother, Paul and his son, Dermot Earley Jnr were both Gaelic footballers.
+His younger brother, Paul, and his son, Dermot Earley Jnr, were both Gaelic footballers.
 Paul Earley, like Dermot Snr, was an All Star recipient for Roscommon, and, while Dermot Jnr was also an All Star winner, he played his football for Kildare.
-Dermot also had a daughter, Noelle, a dual player with a ladies' football all star from 2009 and who also provided Kildare with two ladies' football All-Irelands in 2004 and 2016.